 "Update forecast" function updates the graphics and table with the latest data available from the system, taking into account the user's own entries.

-The forecast is automatically updated once a night with the previous day's events.
-The update forecast function is needed if you want to update the forecast immediately when changes have been made to events affecting the forecast.
+1. Use the "Update forecast" function when you want to update the forecast immediately after changes have been made to transactions affecting the forecast.

 "Day", "Week", and "Month" selections allow you to choose the level of detail for reviewing data.
 Additionally, data can be reviewed by selecting the desired time period in the "Date" fields.
 The setting affects both the graphics and the table.